jcolag/silver-bat-01-seeking-refuge/text/10-escape.md

 Watching its position on the map move further and further away, I see it getting closer to what we think is going to be a good target.

 "Now!"
 Tè executes the command.
-A few seconds later, off in the distance, the shockwave from an explosion rocks the pipeline.
+A few seconds later, off in the distance, the shock wave from an explosion rocks the pipeline.
 Seconds after that, sirens sound.
 We managed to wake up the Air Force.
-They won't be happy, so it's more than a little bit important that we're not visible when the unwitting cavalry shows up.
+They won't be happy, so it's more than a bit important that we're not visible when the unwitting cavalry shows up.

 Our rifles stop firing, so I pull the sled back in.
 "Everybody back!
-Things are going to get a lot worse out there before they get better, so let's get clear, at least half a mile in."
+Things are going to get a lot worse, out there, before they get better, so let's get clear, at least half a mile in."
 I lean on Saifuddin as I bumble my way back.
 Sitting would be a very good idea, right now.

 As we settle in, we hear jets flying overhead, gunfire increasing in frequency and the first bombs shaking the pipeline.